When you hear the words “4th and 16,” what exactly is it that comes to mind?

 Depending on what day it is, and what kind of mood I’m in that day, hearing those three words could take me back to one of many different places.
 Maybe it’s Chandler Catanzaro’s clutch game winning FG, and that euphoric disbelief I felt watching it split the uprights as I sat in shock.

 Or maybe it takes me back to that sinking feeling of, “Oh no, here we go again,” as I watched Sammy Watkins having to be assisted off the field after going down in the opening series with an ankle injury.
 I mean, no way the Tigers were going to get it done without him, right?

 Or maybe it takes me back to my father.
 Like me, he gave Clemson little to no shot to win that game.
 He was so sure about it that he went to sleep before kickoff.
 I was so sure that I didn’t even bother to wake him up once the game started.
 I never did.
 Not even after the 4th & 16 conversion.
 I still didn’t believe.

 Ironically, he woke up during the timeout just before the game winning kick.
 I remember telling him loudly, “They’re going to win, they’re going to WIN!!!”
 It’s one of those minor details I’ll never forget.
 He ended up staying awake most of the night to watch the replay.

 The thing that I most associate with those three words though?
 Tajh Boyd.
 He turned in one of the most gritty performances that I’ve ever seen from a quarterback.
 Fair or not, Boyd had been labeled by a portion of the fan base as a QB who couldn’t get it done under pressure.

 Boyd threw fifty passes that night.
 He rushed the ball twenty two times.
-Of those seventy two plays, it seemed like he ended up on the ground at least two thirds of the time.
+Of those seventy two plays, it seemed like he ended up on the ground at the end of almost every one.
 Each time he went down, part of me halfway expected him to stay down.
 Quarterbacks aren’t meant to take that kind of beating.